 Since 2012, Craig has applied his background as an Assistant U.S. Attorney and Naval prosecutor to the challenges faced by businesses, individuals, and government agencies in Texas and worldwide.
 He has litigated a broad variety of business disputes, including extensive work on energy-industry matters.
 These have ranged from lawsuits involving delinquent payment for drilling supplies, to FINRA arbitrations involving the use of confidential firm information and trade secrets, to complex arbitrations involving cost overruns at the construction of one of North America’s largest refineries.
 He has defended several complex federal class actions — representing one of the Forbes “100 Largest Private Companies” as associate counsel in one, then serving as lead counsel for the State of Texas in another.
 Both were resolved on favorable terms after substantial briefing before federal courts.
 He has also successfully litigated civil cases arising from import/export trade contracts, employee compensation disputes, and real estate contracts.

 In his White Collar/Internal Investigations work, Craig has advised a Fortune 500 company applicant in the Department of Justice’s Antitrust Division’s Corporate Leniency Program and the nearly two-year internal investigation that resulted.
 The matter was resolved when the Department of Justice closed its investigation.
-He has represented clients in proceedings before FINRA and the Securities and Exchange Commission, and has successfully obtained the outright dismissal of such enforcement actions by both FINRA and the SEC.
+He has successfully represented clients facing enforcement proceedings before FINRA and the Securities and Exchange Commission, and has successfully obtained the outright dismissal of such enforcement actions by both FINRA and the SEC.
 He has also investigated Stark Law/Anti-Kickback Statute/False Claims Act allegations on behalf of Texas hospitals and medical practices.